-From the three principles above we can draw 5 steps to take when starting with Kanban.
+From the three principles above, we can draw five steps to take when starting with Kanban.
 The first step is to get to know and understand the current processes of the company.
 That is the whole process from the customer’s initial request to the final product or service.
-You need to know what type of tasks are carried out, what steps they need to go through, who assigns responsibility, etc. This is very important in order to understand what is happening in your company at the moment and how it can be improved in the future.
+You need to know what type of tasks are carried out, what steps they need to go through, who assigns responsibility, etc. This is very important in order to understand what is happening in your company.
+And how it can be improved in the future.

 After building your board, you will come to the third step – adding WIP (work in progress) limits.
-The WIP limit is a number assigned for the WIP columns (doing, testing, implementing, etc.) that states how many tasks can be in the column, no additional tasks can be added if the column is full.
-WIP limits are a very important part of Kanban methodology because they help to ensure that the team is being productive.
-With the limited amount of tasks in the column, a team member has to finish a task before they can start another.
-There is no fool-proof way to define what WIP limits will work best for your team, however you should not be afraid to use best practices of other teams and adapt them to your needs as you go along.
+The WIP limit is a number assigned for the WIP columns (doing, testing, implementing, etc.) that states how many tasks can be in the column.
+No additional duties can be added if the column is full.
+WIP limits are a significant part of Kanban methodology because they help to ensure that the team is being productive.
+With the limited amount of tasks in the column, a team member has to finish a job before they can start another.
+There is no fool-proof way to define what WIP limits will work best for your team.
+However, it would help if you were not afraid to use best practices of other groups and adapt them to your needs as you go along.

 The fifth and final step to take when starting Kanban is setting up reports, such as lead and cycle time reports and cumulative workflow diagram.
-These reports are created to help you see information such as how many days it takes to complete a task, how many tasks the team is working on at a time and how that is changing through the course of the project.
+Reports help you see the information.
+Such as how many days it takes to complete a task.
+How many tasks the team is working on at a time.
+And how that is changing through the course of the project.
 You should follow the reports daily and review them with your team during the daily meetings.
-The reports and feedback from the team will give you great insight on how your process can be improved.
+The reports and feedback from the team will give you great insight into how your process can be improved.

-These are the 5 basic steps to start doing Kanban, now all you have to do is to keep up with the meetings, update your board, monitor and continuously improve your process.
+These are the five necessary steps to start doing Kanban, now all you have to do is to keep up with the meetings, update your board, monitor and continuously improve your process.